queryluke/masseffect-5e/static/data/class_features/barrier.md

 name: Barrier
 ---
 As an action or bonus action, you create a biotic barrier around you that reduces incoming damage and fuels certain biotic abilities.
-Upon activating, you gain barrier ticks equal to the maximum shown on your class progression table.
+You gain barrier ticks equal to the Barrier Ticks column shown on your class progression table.
+You total barrier ticks cannot exceed the amount listed in the Barrier Ticks column of your class progression table, so when any barrier ticks gained in excess of this number are lost.

 Whenever you take damage while barrier is active, remove 1 barrier tick and reduce the damage by 1d8.